-Customer Service Departmental Certificate (4304D)
+Customer Service Short-Term Technical Certificate (4304D)

 This certificate is focused on developing the essential skills and knowledge needed by anyone desiring to provide excellent service to customers, both internal and external.
 This is particularly focused on meeting needs and expectations of an organization's customers.
 All courses can be applied to the associate degree in Management.
+Students should follow the recommended sequencing of courses, with consideration to the pre/ co requisites, including college preparatory (CPE) requirements.